Yersinia pseudotuberculosis: pYV

-The 70-kb pYV is critical to Yersinias pathogenicity, since it contains many genes known to encode virulence factors and its loss gives avirulence of all Yersinia species.
-A 26-kb "core region" in the pYV contains the ysc genes, which regulate the expression and secretion of Yops.
-Many Ysc proteins also amalgamate to form a type-III secretory apparatus, which secretes many Yops into the host cell cytoplasm with the assistance of the "translocation apparatus", constructed of YopB and YopD.
+pYV is a 70-kilobase plasmid found across almost all pathogenic Yersinia and its loss renders these species avirluent.
+It encodes the Yops and the type III secretion system (ysc, "Yersinia secretion") for injecting these pathogenic proteins into the cytoplasm of victim cells.
+Due to historical reasons, a number of regulatory genes are also named ysc and some translocation genes under yop: for example, YopB and YopD function as chaperones responsible for helping the peptide fit through the narrow "needle".

 The core region also includes yopN, yopB, yopD, tyeA, lcrG, and lcrV, which also regulate Yops gene expression and help to translocate secretory Yops to the target cell.
 For example, YopN and TyeA are positioned as a plug on the apparatus so only their conformational change, induced by their interaction with certain host cell membrane proteins, will cause the unblocking of the secretory pathway.
 Secretion is regulated in this fashion so that proteins are not expelled into the extracellular matrix and elicit an immune response.
 Since this pathway gives secretion selectivity, it is a virulence factor.